Girl rock climbing and smiling.

 Dental & Orthodontic Care

-We recommend that campers visit their dentist and orthodontist before coming to camp.
-Our local orthodontists are not willing to do substantial work or major repairs.
-If a wire snaps or a similar problem arises during the summer, the orthodontist in Estes Park will do what they can to make sure your camper is comfortable until they return home and see their own orthodontist.
+We also strongly advise campers to visit their dentist and orthodontist before coming to camp.
+It’s important to note that our local orthodontists are not equipped to undertake substantial work or major repairs.
+In the event of issues like a snapped wire during the summer, the orthodontist in Estes Park will do their best to ensure your camper’s comfort until they can return home to see their own orthodontist.

 Vaccine Requirements